 How can I purchase milk from your farm and how much does it cost?

 We have an on-farm standing order system, which means you must register with us prior to purchasing.
 Please contact the farm to inquire about space availability for the current year.
-Our milk price remains $5.00 per half gallon for low-temperature pasteurized milk.

 Do you sell your animals?